DavidDontKnow/notes-are-hard/README.md

 # notes-are-hard
-A note taking site using Express,js and Heroku
+A note taking site using Express.js and Heroku